How can I obtain a copy of the current contract or bid tabulation?

 Where can bidders drop off formal bids/proposals?

-Formal bids/proposals must be received and logged in in THE BUSINESS DEVELOPMENT AND PROCUREMENT SERVICES OFFICE IN ROOM 3/F/NORTH, 1500 MARILLA, DALLAS, TEXAS 75201 BY THE TIME AND DATE SPECIFIED in the solicitation.
+Formal bids/proposals must be received and logged in PROCUREMENT SERVICES OFFICE IN ROOM 3/F/NORTH, 1500 MARILLA, DALLAS, TEXAS 75201 BY THE TIME AND DATE SPECIFIED in the solicitation.

 Can we submit bids electronically?